framallo/bitnami/README.md

     w.create
     w.follow_status

-The `WordpressStatusWorker` should check every 5 seconds
+The `WordpressStatusWorker` should check every 5 seconds.

 # Run a console